Montana-Media-Arts/440-interactive-performance/README.md

         - Issues with performing?
     - Technology as _disruptor_
     - Approach going forward?
+- Discussion of Paper
+    - What is this paper about?
+    - What are the expectations?
+    - What should you focus on?

+**Wednesday**

 - Launch [_Project 2 | Tracking & Following_](./Projects/Project_2/)
     - Go over description
     - Discuss timeline